IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

    needed to ignite the kickstart provisioning process, but don't actually run anything.
 This is the OMS base VM.
 #.
 Import the OMS base (just built), initiate the kickstart provisioning process,
    and build a new image with kickstart complete.
-This will deploy/setup whatever you configure kickstart to apply.
+This will deploy/set up whatever you configure kickstart to apply.

 .. note::